tobinjt/johntobin.ie/content/blog/Python_development.md

 easy development and testing.
 Recently I did some Python development at home, so I had to figure out how to do it, and here's what I came up with.

-Note: I'm using `pip` to install packages because I'm running on Mac OS, but if you're running on Linux I'd recommend using packages provided by your distribution.
+Note: I'm using `pip3` to install packages because I'm running on Mac OS, but if you're running on Linux I'd recommend using packages provided by your distribution.